linxihui/NNLM/README.md

 [![Build Status](https://api.travis-ci.org/linxihui/NNLM.png?branch=master)](https://travis-ci.org/linxihui/NNLM)
 [![Coverage Status](http://codecov.io/github/linxihui/NNLM/coverage.svg?branch=master)](http://codecov.io/github/linxihui/NNLM?branch=master)

-A package for Non-Negative Linear Models, including a fast non-negative least square (NNLS) solver and non-negative matrix factorization (NMF)
+This is a package for Non-Negative Linear Models.
+It implements a fast sequential coordinate descent algorithm (`nnls`) for non-negative least square (NNLS) and two fast algorithms for non-negative matrix factorization(`nnmf`).

+The function `nnls` in R package [`nnls`](https://cran.r-project.org/web/packages/nnls/index.html) implemented Lawson-Hanson algorithm in Fortran for the above NNLS problem.
+However he Lawson-Hanson algorithm is slow to be embedded to solve other problems like NMF.
+The `nnls` function in our package is implemented in C++, using a coordinate-wise descent algorithm, which has been shown to be much faster.  `nnmf` is an non-negative matrix factorization solver using alternating NNLS and Brunet's multiplicative updates, which are all implemented in C++ too.
+Due to the fast `nnls`, this functions is way more fast than the standard R package [`NMF`](https://cran.r-project.org/web/packages/NMF/index.html).
+Thus `NNLM` is a package more suitable for larger data sets and bigger hidden features (rank).
+In addition. `nnls` and `nnmf` are both parallelled via openMP for even better performance.

 # Install